hku-mars/FAST_LIO/README.md

 **New Features:**
 1. Incremental mapping using [ikd-Tree](https://github.com/hku-mars/ikd-Tree), achieve faster speed and over 100Hz LiDAR rate.
-2. Direct odometry (scan to map) on Raw LiDAR points (feature extraction can be closed), achieving better accuracy.
+2. Direct odometry (scan to map) on Raw LiDAR points (feature extraction can be disabled), achieving better accuracy.
-3. Since no need for feature extraction, FAST-LIO2 can support different LiDAR Types including spinning (Velodyne, Ouster) and solid-state (Avia, horizon) LiDARs, and can be easily extended to support more LiDAR.
+3. Since no requirements for feature extraction, FAST-LIO2 can support may types of LiDAR including spinning (Velodyne, Ouster) and solid-state (Livox Avia, Horizon, MID-70) LiDARs, and can be easily extended to support more LiDARs.
 4. Support external IMU.
 5. Support ARM-based platforms including Khadas VIM3, Nivida TX2, Raspberry Pi 4B(8G RAM).